 I was asked an important question the other day.
-"What 1-2 things do you want nonprofits to know or wish they knew in regards to design, marketing, and PR?"
-I immediately knew those 1-2 things because it is something I witness often with the nonprofit community.
-I work with nonprofits and by the time they have reached out to me for marketing help, sometimes it is too late.
+"What 1-2 things do you want nonprofits to know about design, marketing, and PR?"
+I immediately knew what those things are because it is something I witness often with the nonprofit community.
+I do a lot of work with nonprofits, and by the time they reach out to me for marketing help, sometimes it is too late.
 I hate when that happens because avoiding crisis, don't hate me for saying this, is simple.
-Avoiding crisis means planning for success.
-The key word being "planning."
+Avoiding crises requires planning for success.
+Keyword: "planning."

 Marketing is about relationships so you need to work them.
 Finding time for this is essential.
-As a nonprofits leader part of your job description should be to network.
+As a non-profit leader, part of your job description is networking.
 This is something that cannot be hired out.
-People need to know your face and need to know they have access to you.
+People need to know your face and know they have access to you.
 Hire someone to do the other stuff, but not this part.
-Same with PR.
-The writers, reporters, etc. want to know they have direct access to you.
-You or someone who has A LOT of knowledge about the organization and can do an impeccable job at representing the organization should be in direct contact with the media.
+And the same goes for PR.
+Writers and reporters want to know they have direct access to you.
+The person who has A LOT of knowledge about the organization and can do an impeccable job representing the organization should be in direct contact with the media.

-3. BONUS - Summing it up.
-If non profits invested time, money and energy to devise and implement a strategic marketing plan and to build relationships that grow into a larger community or network of supporters, they can succeed beyond what they thought was possible.
+BONUS - To sum it up, if non-profits invested time, money, and energy to devise and implement a strategic marketing plan, building relationships that grow into a larger network of supporters, they can succeed beyond what they thought was possible.

 Here's to your illumination!